 When installing a wood stove insert in a fireplace, it must be smaller and the flue must be bigger.
 Having a bigger flue means the vent can push out the debris from smoke more easily and avoid chimney fires.
 This is also known as creosote, which is brown or black debris left behind from chimney smoke.

 Installing a wood stove or hearth stove, as it is also called, into the fireplace is best done with a stainless steel liner from the stove to the chimney.
 It is efficient and makes it easier for homeowners to sweep away debris from wood and inspect for any problems.
 Wood stove inserts come in a wide variety of types–same as their standalone counterparts–and should match the fireplace itself for the best results.

 With every fireplace or wood stove installation you need to choose whether your unit will be vented or unvented.
 Adding vents and ductwork can add a great deal to your fireplace or wood stove installation, but not every home or every unit needs venting.
 There are also a number of different types of vents ranging from direct venting where the fireplace vents directly through the wall, to the need for more elaborate ductwork to be installed.
-Talk to your installation professional about which venting solution works the best in your home.
+Below is a brief explanation of the three most common types of venting systems.